Car Won’t Start And No Noise At All? Here’s The Fix

 Provided no sounds are coming from the engine bay, you shouldn’t be doing any damage.
 That said, don’t hold the key in START for more than four or five seconds to be safe.

-This might fix your problem.
+This might resolve your problem.
 If your car starts, it’s worth getting the battery and glow plugs checked and changed.

 How To Figure Out And Fix The Problem

-The problem must lie somewhere within the ignition or electrical system:
+The issue must lie somewhere within the ignition or electrical system.

 The root cause is almost certain to lie with one of these.
 Get a multimeter and a multi-purpose car battery tester if you’d like to do some diagnostic work yourself.
 These are invaluable for finding electrical issues (which, if your car won’t start at all with no noise, this probably is).

-You may also need help from an expert for most jobs.
-However, a simple battery replacement is easy enough – provided you do it safely!
+You may also need assistance from a professional for most jobs.
+However, a simple battery replacement is easy enough – provided you do it carefully!

 Car Battery

-If a car battery has completely discharged, it won’t be able to send any electrical power to the starter motor.
+If a car battery has completely drained, it won’t be able to send any electrical power to the starter motor.
 As such, the pinion can’t jut out or spin.

 When you twist the key in the ignition one click to the ACCESSORY position, do you see any dashboard lights?